JigneshRana/pycommander/README.md

 # data-agent
-data agent is python3 base command tool, which executes linux commands on timely base which can further use for statasics.
-In the sample demostration it collects all meaning full infomration which requires for the web server monitoring team.
+The data agent is a python3 base command tool, which executes Linux commands on a timely base which can be further used for statistics.
+In the sample demonstration, it collects all meaning full information which requires for the webserver monitoring team.

 ## Settings.py
 data-agent works with your configuration only.
 It generates logs under /debuglog/debug_date.log.
 This helps to debug and check more details.